xenit-eu/alfred-telemetry/docs/README.md

     be available in the Alfresco scrape endpoint (`/alfresco/s/prometheus`).
 However this default registry is managed by Alfresco, hence that means no customizations like e.g. common tags are applied to the Prometheus metrics.
-    If the default Alfresco registry is used, we should disable the prometheus registry initialized by Alfred Telemetry (`alfred.telemetry.export.prometheus.enabled=false`).
+    If the default Alfresco registry is used, the prometheus registry initialized by Alfred Telemetry must be disabled (`alfred.telemetry.export.prometheus.enabled=false`).

 ## Known limitations
 * Alfresco's `ServletMetricsFilter` is not compatible with this module.